Gaurav-derry/RecallMe/README.md

 - **Multi-Modal Features**: Combines vision, NLP, and speech in one app
 - **Production-Ready Architecture**: Scalable, maintainable code structure

----

-## 🎬 Optional Media

-### Recommended Demo Video (2-3 minutes)

-**Suggested Structure:**

-1. **Introduction (0:00-0:20)**
-   - Show app icon and splash screen
-   - Brief overview: "RecallMe helps people with dementia recognize faces and recall memories"

-2. **Face Recognition Demo (0:20-0:50)**
-   - Open "Who Is This?" feature
-   - Show camera switching (front/back)
-   - Capture face and show recognition result with confidence percentage
-   - Highlight: "All processing happens on-device, no internet needed"

-3. **Memory Recall (0:50-1:30)**
-   - Navigate to Memories tab
-   - Select a memory photo
-   - Show AI conversation about the memory
-   - Demonstrate voice input and TTS output
-   - Highlight: "AI understands context and provides gentle, supportive responses"

-4. **Routine Management (1:30-2:00)**
-   - Show home page with today's routines
-   - Demonstrate routine completion
-   - Show schedule calendar view
-   - Highlight: "Smart notifications help maintain daily routines"

-5. **Technical Highlights (2:00-2:30)**
-   - Quick overview of ML architecture
-   - Show Arm optimization benefits
-   - Emphasize privacy (all data local)

-6. **Closing (2:30-3:00)**
-   - Show weekly records/reports
-   - Call to action: "Built for Arm AI Developer Challenge 2025"
-   - Thank you

-### Audio Walkthrough Script

-**Suggested 3-5 minute audio explanation:**

-"RecallMe is an innovative mobile AI application designed to help people with dementia recognize familiar faces and recall important memories.
-What makes it special is that all AI processing happens entirely on the device—no cloud, no internet required, ensuring complete privacy.

-The core technology is our custom face recognition system.
-We use Google ML Kit for face detection, which is optimized for Arm processors, and then we extract a 256-dimensional feature vector using a combination of color histograms, spatial grid analysis, gradient features, and texture patterns.
-This multi-modal approach ensures accurate recognition even in varying lighting conditions.

-For memory recall, we integrate Azure OpenAI's GPT-4 to have natural conversations about photos.
-The system maintains context across multiple messages and provides short, dementia-friendly responses that are then spoken aloud using text-to-speech.

-All of this is optimized for Arm architecture, using NEON SIMD instructions for vectorized operations and efficient memory management.
-The app runs smoothly on mid-range Arm devices, making it accessible to a wide range of users.

-The impact is significant—this technology can help millions of dementia patients maintain their connections with loved ones and preserve their memories.
-And because it's open source, other developers can learn from our approach and build upon it for their own projects."

----

 ## 🏅 Why RecallMe Should Win